10yard/dkafe/readme.md

 CONTROL_EXIT = escape
 ```

+Controls can be customised in the settings.txt file using the "common name" to identify the key.
+[Refer to this table.](http://thepythongamebook.com/en:glossary:p:pygame:keycodes)

 How to set up?
 ==============
-Requires Python3 (recommended v3.7) with installed packages from requirements.txt
+Requires Python3 (from v3.7) with installed packages from requirements.txt

 The application requires romlist.csv and settings.txt to be present in the installation folder along with other resources.